eleda77/eleda77.github.io/docs/vocab_list.md

 **chancery** - a court of equity (US); an office attached to an embassy or consulate (British)

 **chandler** - one who makes candles

+**chantry** - an endowment to pay for Masses and prayers for the soul of a specified person, often the endower; a chapel or altar endowed, esp. in the Middle Ages, for this

+**chaps** - leather coverings for the legs that cowboys and cowgirls wear over their pants when they ride horses

 **charism** - a divinely conferred power or talent